A livestock bill of sale is a document commonly used for legal purposes in the farming and cattle industries to track sales of live animals.

 Step 1 – Determine the Value of Your Livestock

 Do some research to determine the current market value of your livestock based on factors such as breed, age, gender, and health.
-This will help you set a fair asking price for the bill of sale livestock animals.
+This will help you set a fair asking price for the livestock animals.

 Step 2 – Advertise Your Livestock